 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
 This is known as a PSA-only recurrence.

 After testing is done, you and your doctor will talk about your treatment options.
-The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the therapies described above, such as radiation therapy, prostatectomy (for men initially treated with radiation therapy), or hormone therapy.
+The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the treatments described above, such as radiation therapy, prostatectomy for men initially treated with radiation therapy, or ADT.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

-Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with strontium or samarium, or other treatments to reduce bone pain (see above).
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with strontium or samarium, or other treatments to reduce bone pain.
+See above for more information.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.